How to Print From a Remote Desktop to a Local Printer

 While some companies have been wondering if that can spontaneously stand up a remote desktop environment during the current situation, those that already have encountered new problems, like how to enable users to print from a remote desktop to a local printer.
 The difficultly here is that every printer suddenly becomes a remote printer with WVD.

-While the default printing support for Windows Virtual Desktop won’t be sufficient for your organization (from a management perspective) or users (from a performance point of view), it is very easy to augment existing Windows Virtual Desktop environments with our excellent printing support tool ezeep.
+While the default printing support for Azure Virtual Desktop won’t be sufficient for your organization (from a management perspective) or users (from a performance point of view), it is very easy to augment existing Azure Virtual Desktop environments with our excellent printing support tool ezeep.

 The existing local printers which your users have at home can be made available in WVD by the ezeep connector on the user’s laptop.
 This automatically discovers the printers and makes them securely addressable from the cloud.
 There isn’t much more to the process than that; if the WVD prerequisites are in place, getting your users to print from a remote desktop to a local printer with ezeep is straightforward.